 We want you to have the best time you possibly can at Big Bad Con.
 However, if having that fun comes at the cost of someone else’s safety, happiness, or comfort, you must stop.
 Period.

-Big Bad Con has a ZERO TOLERANCE POLICY for harassment of any kind.
+Big Bad Con has zero tolerance for harassment of any kind.
 If you witness or are targeted by harassment, contact any of the convention staff and it will be dealt with directly.

 |This includes, but is not limited to: